 All of these things make Bitcoin – and other cryptocurrencies in general – attractive to criminals, since it’s time-consuming to get meaningful information on a transaction (or series of them), and it’s very difficult to reverse a transaction once it’s done.
 It’s feared that this will make cryptocurrencies popular for illegal activities such as money laundering, Ponzi schemes, and purchasing contraband items.

-According to the website CoinDance, as of early 2019, Bitcoin is currently restricted or banned in the following countries:
+According to the website CoinDance, as of mid-2019, Bitcoin is currently restricted or banned in the following countries:

 We hope you now understand a little bit more about Bitcoin, as well as how it and other cryptocurrencies work in general.
 Remember that, like with any system of exchange, it’s important to know that you’re getting a square deal when using bitcoins.
 Check out our list of safe online shopping tips for more information!